Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 A cup of herbal tea at Mot Hoi An

 Opposite Cong Nu Ngoc Hoa Street is Nguyen Thai Hoc Street, where sweet dishes are sold along the sidewalk.
-There are lots of street vendors selling all kinds of sweet soups, including tofu pudding.
+Many street vendors sell all kinds of sweet soups, including tofu pudding.

 Besides, you should try a cup of tea at Mot Hoi An at 150 Tran Phu Street.
 Although simply made from herbal ingredients, Mot tea attracts several tourists because of its mild taste, creating a pleasant feeling.